EmMDC/lmu-cmsi-3801-EmilioMDC--HW/README.md

 first_then_lower_case(list, predicate)
 Returns the first element in the list that satisfies the predicate, converted to lowercase.
 If no element satisfies the predicate, returns None.
+Makes sure to only accept positional arguuments.

 Parameters:
 list: The list of elements to search through.